Structure of the skin

 They likely inhibit the induction of tyrosinase and interfere with the transfer of pigment melanin.
 They also modulate cellular proliferation and accelerate cell turnover of the epidermis.
 Though monotherapy with tretinoin for hyperpigmentation is effective; however, it is a slow therapy and usually needs a minimum of 24 weeks for visible improvement.

 Hydroquinone, also known as quinol or benzene-1, 4-diol is an organic compound that exists in white, solid and granular form.
-It is found naturally in various plants and in wheat, tea, beer, coffee, berries and wine, but detoxifies in your liver in inert ingredients.
+It is found naturally in various plants and in wheat, tea, beer, coffee, berries and wine, but breaks down in your liver into inert ingredients.
 Hydroquinone effectively inhibits melanin production both in vivo and in vitro.
 It is quite frequently utilized as a topical skin whitening agent to treat skin pigmentation.
 It is a common ingredient in OTC skin whitening products.

 It inhibits the enzyme tyrosinase; thereby, blocking the conversion of DOPA (dihydroxyphenylalanine) to melanin.
 HQ has structural similarity to melanin precursors and this enables its interaction with the enzyme tyrosinase.
 Additionally, HQ also inhibits synthesis of RNA and DNA and is selectively cytotoxic towards melanocytes; thereby, causing their destruction.
 Improvement with hydroquinone therapy usually appears after four to six weeks of treatment.

 It is a fungus metabolite derived from several fungi such as Aspergillus, Penicillin, and Acetobacter.
 It is related chemically to hydroquinone.

 Mechanism of action